Our Partners

 EDUCATION

-The connection between education and health includes issues such as graduating from high school, enrollment in higher education or apprenticeships, educational attainment in general, language and literacy, and early childhood education and development.
+The connection between education and health includes issues such as graduating from high school, enrollment in higher education or apprenticeships, educational attainment in general, language and literacy in multiple subjects, and early childhood education and development.

 SOCIAL & COMMUNITY SUPPORT

-Social and community support greatly impact your long-term health outcomes.
-This factor asks how connected you are to others (your support system) and your community’s social resources, or if they exist.
+Social and community support greatly impacts long-term health outcomes.
+These factors look at how connected we are to others and our community’s social resources, if they exist.
 Do you feel like you belong?
 Do you feel welcome?
-It covers topics like cohesion within a community, civic participation and discrimination.
+This category covers topics like cohesion, civic participation, and discrimination.

 NEIGHBORHOOD & BUILT ENVIRONMENT